-6903 SECTION 68.
-Section 37-23-15, Mississippi Code of 1972, is 6904 amended as follows:

-6905 37-23-15.
-(1) The State Department of Education, in accordance with Sections 37-23-1 through 37-23-75, and any 6906 6907 additional authority granted in this chapter, shall:

-- (a) Adopt pilot programs under which certain students 6909 enrolled or enrolling in public schools in this state shall be 6910 tested for dyslexia and related disorders as may be necessary.
-6911 The pilot programs shall provide that upon the request of a 6912 parent, student, school nurse, classroom teacher or other school 6913 personnel who has reason to believe that a student has a need to be tested for dyslexia, such student shall be reviewed for 6914 6915 appropriate services.
-However, a student shall not be tested for 6916 dyslexia whose parent or quardian objects thereto on grounds that 6917 such testing conflicts with his conscientiously held religious 6918 beliefs. - 6919 In accordance with the pilot programs adopted by 6920 the State Department of Education, such school boards shall 6921 provide remediation in an appropriate multi-sensory, systematic 6922 language-based regular education program or programs, as 6923 determined by the school district, such as the Texas Scottish Rite 6924 Hospital Dyslexia Training Program, pertinent to the child's 6925 physical and educational disorders or the sensory area in need of 6926 remediation for those students who do not qualify for special 6927 education services. - 6928 The State Department of Education, by not later than January 1, 1997, shall make recommendations to the school 6929
+- 6901 meeting the established performance goals shall be reported to the 6902 public. - 6903 SECTION 68.
+Section 37-23-15, Mississippi Code of 1972, is 6904 amended as follows: - 6905 37-23-15.
+(1) The State Department of Education, in 6906 accordance with Sections 37-23-1 through 37-23-75, and any 6907 additional authority granted in this chapter, shall: - 6908 Adopt pilot programs under which certain students 6909 enrolled or enrolling in public schools in this state shall be 6910 tested for dyslexia and related disorders as may be necessary.
+6911 The pilot programs shall provide that upon the request of a parent, student, school nurse, classroom teacher or other school 6912 6913 personnel who has reason to believe that a student has a need to 6914 be tested for dyslexia, such student shall be reviewed for 6915 appropriate services.
+However, a student shall not be tested for 6916 dyslexia whose parent or guardian objects thereto on grounds that 6917 such testing conflicts with his conscientiously held religious 6918 beliefs. - (b) In accordance with the pilot programs adopted by the State Department of Education, such school boards shall provide remediation in an appropriate multi-sensory, systematic language-based regular education program or programs, as determined by the school district, such as the Texas Scottish Rite Hospital Dyslexia Training Program, pertinent to the child's physical and educational disorders or the sensory area in need of boards designated for the pilot programs for the delivery of

+- 6926 remediation for those students who do not qualify for special 6927 education services. - 6928 (c) The State Department of Education, by not later - 6929 than January 1, 1997, shall make recommendations to the school